JHSRobo/documentation/ros_startup.md

 - Run: `ssh bottomside`

-you get an error about ssh keys, run the command the error message provides you with, beginning with ssh-keygen.
+if you get an error about ssh keys, run the command the error message provides you with, beginning with ssh-keygen.
 (This will be different depending on the system)

 ### Method 1